 In terms of both behavior and functionality, the window that is displayed is a kind of duplicate of the task.
 Furthermore, the subtask is always linked to the parent task.

-Obviously, some subtask features, such as planned dates, estimated time, or time logged, have a direct impact on the task (some features will be added later to the subtask).
+Obviously, some subtask features, such as planned dates, estimated time, or time logged, have a direct impact on the task.

 NOTE: You cannot create a subtask without first creating a parent task.
 Furthermore, only one member can be assigned to a subtask.
 Also, adding subtasks to a subtask is not possible.